groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/advanced-usage/verifying/verify-qr-code-signatures.md

 {
     QrCodeVerifyOptions options = new QrCodeVerifyOptions()
     {
-        // specify if all pages shoudl be verified AllPages = false,
+        // specify if all pages should be verified AllPages = false,
         PagesSetup = new PagesSetup() {  FirstPage = false, LastPage = true, OddPages = false, EvenPages = true },
         // specify text pattern